refinedev/refine/documentation/blog/2022-08-22-react-area-refine.md

 [Refer to official refine documentation for details about creating a list page](https://refine.dev/docs/core/tutorial/#creating-a-list-page)

-We also import `CategoryCreate` page to show create button and modal page when clicked.

 We need to import and initialize the  `CategoryList` pages to `<Refine />` component.